A Copula Model for Non-Gaussian Multivariate Spatial Data

 \baselineskip=28pt 5mm

 \baselineskip=12pt 10mm

 \baselineskip=17pt 10mm \centerline{\today} 15mm

 We propose a new copula model for replicated multivariate spatial data.
 Unlike classical models that assume multivariate normality of the data, the proposed copula is based on the assumption that some factors exist that affect the joint spatial dependence of all measurements of each variable as well as the joint dependence among these variables.
 The model is parameterized in terms of a cross-covariance function that may be chosen from the many models proposed in the literature.
 In addition, there are additive factors in the model that allow tail dependence and reflection asymmetry of each variable measured at different locations and of different variables to be modeled.
-Permutation asymmetry of different variables can also be obtained, thus providing greater flexibility.
+The proposed approach can therefore be seen as an extension of the linear model of coregionalization widely used for modeling multivariate spatial data.
 The likelihood of the model can be obtained in a simple form and therefore the likelihood estimation is quite fast.
-We use simulation studies to demonstrate the wide range of dependence structures that can be generated by the proposed model with different parameters.
+The model is not restricted to the set of data locations, and using the estimated copula, spatial data can be interpolated at locations where values of variables are unknown.
 We apply the proposed model to temperature and pressure data and compare its performance with the performance of a popular model from multivariate geostatistics.

 \baselineskip=14pt